A.C.T. Action Consulting and Training. Proud sponsor of MakeMeClever.com and a 2016 Clever Company.

-This is the often unseen byproduct of thoughtless management and the age-old thinking that every employee has to start and finish work at the same time but in this modern day and age, is this really necessary?
+This is the often unseen byproduct of thoughtless management and the age-old thinking that every employee has to start and finish work at the same time but in this modern-day and age, is this really necessary?
 Could some of these people be set to start 30 minutes earlier and leave 30 minutes earlier each day to avoid some of this ridiculous queuing?
 What about some staff starting at 7 am, 7.30, 8, 8.30 9.30?
 Do they all have to start at the same time?

 Sadly, the answer is no they have not.

-We often talk about the benefits of flexible working but for the majority of us nothing has changed.
+We often talk about the benefits of flexible working but for most of us nothing has changed.
 You may say, ‘well that’s China’ it’s different here but it isn’t.
 It is an unnecessary evil you will see clogging, roads, pavements, metros and buses across the globe and if you still need proof just look at the traffic queues of any major city between 8 and 9 am.

-If you want to improve productivity, loyalty, cooperation, teamwork, job satisfaction, customer service, loyalty and much more then you should think hard about offering rescheduled start times to your employees.
+If you want to improve productivity, loyalty, cooperation, teamwork, job satisfaction, customer service, loyalty and much more than you should think hard about offering rescheduled start times to your employees.
 Not just to your executive team or nursing parents but to all.

 There was a reasonably even balance between staff who preferred to come in early and those who preferred to start later but for some subject areas, people had a limited choice as they had to come in early or late depending on their teaching schedule.
-Even when start time flexibility was limited some staff members shared early and late shifts with someone else on the same schedule which also had the additional benefit of helping to increase cooperation between staff and the pacing of subject delivery.
+Even when start time flexibility was limited some staff members shared early and late shifts with someone else on the same schedule which also had the added benefit of helping to increase coöperation between staff and the pacing of subject delivery.

-Some staff still worked 9 to 5 and after a short while of working like this you soon got used to knowing who would be around when you needed them and there was also an ‘early, late’ list for you to check if you needed to.
+Some staff still worked 9 to 5 and after a short while of working like this you soon got used to knowing who would be around when you needed them and there was also an ‘early/late’ list for you to check if you needed to.

 Don’t impose a change, ask.
-I did at a later college and found again that roughly half of my staff preferred to ‘miss the crush’ and start a little earlier and some did not as they traveled with friends or car shared with someone in a less considerate company.
+I did at a later college and found again that roughly half of my staff preferred to ‘miss the crush’ and start a little earlier and some did not as they travelled with friends or car shared with someone in a less considerate company.

-Don’t just apply flexible working for parents or executives think about the majority of your employees and how you can make a significant positive impact on their day and also your bottom line.
+Don’t just apply flexible working for parents or executives think about the majority of your employees and how you can make a significant positive impact on their day and your bottom line.

 Join the Clever Community share your knowledge and take advantage of our FREE promotion offer here!